Lessons Learned Subject Development Playback

 Whole school priorities can be identified by comparing multiple Subject Development reports.
 Our 360 review radar approach allows you to compare reviews of different subjects by layering them up or you can analyse the data by creating an average based on all of the subject reviews you have available.

 In addition, and perhaps most powerfully, the supporting spokes of different subjects can be compared to identify key areas of focus that are an issue (or strength) from subject to subject.
-There are 31 key areas within the radar chart aligned to best practice in schools and the Ofsted framework.

 This type of comparison can also provide the information you need to inform intra-school training (Inset).
 For example, if questioning is a strength for one staff team they could be paired with a subject that needs to further develop these skills.
 Subject Development Playback is the perfect tool to identify CPD opportunties.